-Rebecca's 2018 season sees her travelling across Alberta, Canada, first in March when she will play the role of Frau Viehmann in Canadian composer Dean Burry's opera The Brothers Grimm with Opera NUOVA's touring company.
-She will appear again with Opera NUOVA in June as The Baker's Wife in Sondheim's Into the Woods and Elmire in Mechem's Tartuffe.
-Following these productions Rebecca is looking forward to spending the summer in London and appearing alongside fellow emerging artists in various concerts.
+Rebecca's 2018 season saw her travelling to Alberta, Canada, first in March when she played the role of Frau Viehmann in Canadian composer Dean Burry's opera The Brothers Grimm with Opera NUOVA's touring company.
+Then again with Opera NUOVA in June as The Baker's Wife in Sondheim's Into the Woods and Elmire in Mechem's Tartuffe.
+In August Rebecca joins Mercury Opera in Drumheller, Alberta as Mercedes in their production Carmen in the Badlands.

 Rebecca is Métis (Indigenous) and has a keen interest in Indigenous relations and music.
+She is proud to be a continuous participant in various workshops to develop new Indigenous repertoire and is thrilled to work alongside Indigenous artists.
 In the fall of 2017 Rebecca toured with Toronto Concert Orchestra presenting Voice of a Nation.
 She premiered several new works by Métis composer Ian Cusson with texts by Métis poet Marilyn Dumont, in collaboration with the Toronto Concert Orchestra (Maestro Kerry Stratton) and under the direction of Michael Mori (Tapestry Opera).
 In 2013 she sang at several Métis Nation of Ontario 20th Anniversary events including performances at Toronto City Hall and the Law Society of Upper Canada for the MNO’s Louis Riel Day Celebrations.
 Rebecca hopes to work closely with Indigenous musicians, composers and representatives in her continuing career.

 "Voice of a Nation"